 In operation at the University of Washington

-since 1979, the Seattle PTC leads the way in providing world class STD/HIV training to health care providers in the Pacific Northwest.
+since 1979, the Seattle PTC leads the way in providing world class STD/HIV training to health care providers in the North Western United States.
 As a member of the National Network of STD/HIV Prevention Training Centers

 , the Seattle PTC is affiliated with national and international programs involved in STD and HIV prevention, care, and research.
 The Seattle PTC is associated with the Public Health-Seattle & King County